cockroachdb/docs/v2.0/sql-audit-logging.md

 For a description of the log file format, see the [Audit Log File Format](#log-file-format) section below.

 {{site.data.alerts.callout_success}}
-For a more detailed example, see [Enable SQL Audit Logs](enable-sql-audit-logs.html).
+For a more detailed example, see [How to use SQL Audit Logs](how-to-use-sql-audit-logs.html).
 {{site.data.alerts.end}}

 <a name="log-file-format"></a>